7 Gallstones Symptoms You Need to Know About

-Anywhere from 20 to 25 million people in the U.S. have a problem with their gallbladder, a small pear-shaped organ that sits underneath the liver and stores bile, a digestive fluid that helps break down fats.
+Anywhere from 20 to 25 million people in the U.S. have a problem with their gallbladder, the small pear-shaped organ that sits underneath the liver and stores bile, a digestive fluid that helps break down fats.

 The most common gallbladder problem is gallstones, crystallized clumps of bile and dissolved cholesterol that form in the gallbladder or bile duct, the tube that carries the bile to the small intestine.
 Gallstones can cause inflammation and pain, and lots of people have them—up to 20% of women and 10% of men in the U.S. by the age of 60—and they can be as small as a grain of sand or as large as a golf ball.